Dragan Rosić: Almería

 On 16 August 2019, Rosić agreed to a five-year contract with Spanish Segunda División club UD Almería.
 The following 7 January, after making no appearances, he was loaned to RC Celta de Vigo's reserves in Segunda División B, until June.

 On 31 August 2020, Rosić was loaned to CF Fuenlabrada in the second division for the season.
 He spent the year mainly as a backup to Javier Belman, and moved to Albacete Balompié also in a temporary deal on 4 August 2021.
 On 30 August 2022, his contract with Almería was terminated by mutual consent.

+Radnički Niš

+On 5 September 2022, Rosić signed with Radnički Niš.

+Vojvodina

+On 13 January 2024, Rosić was transferred to Vojvodina, for a reported fee of €100,000.
+He signed a three-year deal with the club.

 International career

 Rosić was called into the Serbia national under-20 football team in 2017 under coach Milan Obradović.
 He made his debut for the team on 5 June 2017, replacing Miloš Ostojić in last minutes of the friendly game against Israel.
 Rosić also appeared in a match against Greece, played at the Karađorđe Stadium on 9 June 2017.
 As a coach of the Serbian under-21 level, Goran Đorović included Marković to the squad for competitive matches against Macedonia and Russia in September 2018.

-Rosić made his debut for Serbia national football team on 25 January 2023 in a friendly match against USA.
-Serbia won the game 2 – 1, with him coming on in a second half as a substitute.
+Rosić made his debut for Serbia national football team on 25 January 2023 in a friendly match against the United States.
+Serbia won the game 2–1, with him coming on in a second half as a substitute.